AboutContactTermsPrivacy PolicyRefund Policy

 — Why do picnics, walks, and night views feel so different here

-During the day, Han River Park often works as a staying space.
+During the day, Han River Park works as a staying space.
 Lawns, convenience access, delivery timing, and open seating matter more because people are building time around the river rather than simply moving through it.

 By early evening, the same riverside starts to behave differently.
 Bridges, reflections, walkway lighting, and air movement become more important, which makes the park feel less like a picnic ground and more like a Seoul night-view route.